LadybugDB/ladybug-docs/src/content/docs/get-started/graph-algorithms.md

 pagerank_df = res.get_as_pl()
 ```

-#### Write results to Kuzu
+#### Write results to Ladybug

-The above steps computed the PageRank metrics for the nodes, but didn't persist them to the Kuzu database.
+The above steps computed the PageRank metrics for the nodes, but didn't persist them to the Ladybug database.
 To do this, you can use the `pagerank_df` DataFrame to write the PageRank scores to the `Scholar` node table.

 To ingest the data back in, first run `ALTER TABLE` to add a new column